 Sky Guru provides updated and actual info about your personal flight.
 The app is guiding you though the entire flight process, from taxi to takeoff, mid-flight and landing.
 The only thing the user needs to do is insert prior to boarding some flight details (e.g.: airline, flight number).
 Once the app located the flight, it will generate real life weather reports, turbulence reports and possible flight paths.
-It’s like being constantly in contact with the pilot, getting an insight into the cockpit.
+It’s like being constantly in contact with the pilot, getting an insight IGNORE INTO the cockpit.
 Sky Guru is extremely user friendly and it works even in “airplane mode”.

 Turbcast is the app that deals with flight turbulences.
 It uses actual aviation weather reports and comes up with turbulence predictions.
 The user is required to appoint the departure and arrival airport and the app will do the rest.
 Unfortunately, the geographical area is restricted and the app has coverage only in the USA, Mexico, Canada, UK, Western Europe and some areas of the Caribbean (Cuba, Dominican Republic, St Lucia, Trinidad).